 Special attention is given to projects that will contribute to the health care needs and statistical data base of the island of Saba.

 The student is expected to prepare a written report and give an oral presentation.
 (1 or 2 credits)

-This elective allows the student to participate in a structured research project at the SABA University Research Center.
+This elective allows the student to participate in a structured research project at the Saba Research Center.

 Students will participate in ongoing research projects with 1:1 faculty supervision or may propose their own project.